Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/References.md

+## ***Itraconazole-Triazolam-DDI***

+**Neuvonen 1996** Neuvonen PJ, Varhe A, Olkkola KT.
+The effect of ingestion time interval on the interaction between itraconazole and triazolam.
+Clin Pharmacol Ther.
+1996 Sep;60(3):326-31.

+**Varhe 1994** Varhe A, Olkkola KT, Neuvonen PJ.
+Oral triazolam is potentially hazardous to patients receiving systemic antimycotics ketoconazole or itraconazole.
+Clin Pharmacol Ther.
+1994 Dec;56(6 Pt 1):601-7.

 ## ***Rifampicin-Alfentanil-DDI***

 **Kharasch 1997** Kharasch ED, Russell M, Mautz D, Thummel KE, Kunze KL, Bowdle A, Cox K. The role of cytochrome P450 3A4 in alfentanil clearance.
 Implications for interindividual variability in disposition and perioperative drug interactions.
 Anesthesiology.
 1997 Jul;87(1):36-50.